sems-server/sems/apps/dsm/mods/mod_py/Readme.mod_py.txt

 But this is Python's fault (in 21st century, who creates a programming language with fixed indentation?).

+mod_py MUST be preloaded, to initialize the python interpreter. add preload=mod_py to dsm.conf.

 locals
 ======
 type    - event type (dsm.Timer, dsm.Key, ...)